-Anne Applebaum writes a biweekly foreign affairs column for The Washington Post.
+Anne Applebaum writes a weekly foreign affairs column for The Washington Post.

-She was a member of The Post’s editorial board from 2002 to 2006 and earlier worked as the foreign and deputy editor of the Spectator magazine in London, the political editor of the Evening Standard, a columnist at several British newspapers and the Warsaw correspondent for The Economist.
+She is also a Professor of Practice at the London School of Economics where she is the co-director of Arena, a project that examines disinformation and 21st-century propaganda.
+She was a member of The Post’s editorial board from 2002 to 2006 and earlier worked as the foreign and deputy editor of the Spectator magazine in London, as a columnist at several British newspapers and as the Warsaw correspondent for the Economist.
 In 2004, she received the Pulitzer Prize for General Nonfiction

 for her book “Gulag: A History